 - Your balloon is a BB20 (71 200 cu ft).
-Calculate the take-off weight as a sum of the weight of the complete balloon (calculate with exact weights of each assembly written on the part itself the envelope ID plate, the basket ID plate and the burner gimbal block), fuel, occupants and equipment. - The balloon will be flown at a maximum altitude of 6 000 ft and your weather briefing has told you that the temperature at this height will be 6°C. - Enter the Loading Chart at 6°C on the bottom line and go up until you reach the 6 000 ft curve.
+Calculate the take-off weight as a sum of the weight if the complete balloon, fuel, occupants and equipment. - The balloon will be flown at a maximum altitude of 6 000 ft and your weather briefing has told you that the temperature at this height will be 6°C. - Enter the Loading Chart at 6°C on the bottom line and go up until you reach the 6 000 ft curve.
 From this point travel left parallel to the horizontal lines until you reach the left scale at 16.5. - Decide whether you want an answer in either kg or lb and enter the appropriate Loading Table with 16.5 along the top line.
 You will have to interpolate between 16 and 17.
 Go vertically downwards until you reach the horizontal line for a BB20.
 The result is 533 kg (1175 lb). - The take-off weight must remain below 533 kg (1175 lb) and MTOW for the BB20 model.
 If yes, the balloon can be flown in the actual condition.

 Pay particular attention to observing the MTOW at low temperatures.
-In no case may the intersection of temperature and desired flight altitude lie above the chart.
+In no case may the intersection NOTE of temperature and desired flight altitude lie above the chart.
 This would lead to exceeding the MTOW.